 - Course Level: Scholarships are available to study postgraduate research programme.

 - Study Subject: The Wolfson Foundation is offering three postgraduate research awards in the humanities – these will be for three areas in history, literature and languages.

 - Scholarship Award: Each student starting in 2019/20 will receive a total of £86,250, which equates to £28,750 per annum.
 The funding available covers a stipend, fees and a research allowance.

 - Nationality: Only UK/EU applicants are eligible.

-- Number of Scholarships: For the 2019/20 academic year, the Joint Faculty has agreed to offer 3 additional positions so six awards will be offered in total.
+- Number of Scholarships: For the 2019/20 academic year, the Joint Faculty has agreed to offer 3 additional scholarships so six awards will be offered in total.